 - It is found almost exclusively underwater, and is a fairly common terror unit in the mid- and late-game.
 It is usually found defending alien Colonies or Artifact Sites, or accompanying Tasoths or Lobster Men.
 There is a small chance of meeting one on land, if your base gets attacked by a Mixed crew Dreadnought.
 This is likely a bug or design oversight.

-- Bravery is so high they never panic.
+- Their Bravery stat is so high they never panic.

 - Alien Life Forms